spaceghostu/simple-calculator/README.md

 npm run start
 ```

 ## Demo

 Please see demo available at https://simple-calculator-fawn.vercel.app/

 ## Notes

 I struggled with adding tests to this project, I have never used testing in Preact before and I found it difficult to add the needed libraries along with jest.
+(Please see [next](https://github.com/spaceghostu/simple-calculator/tree/next) branch where I continued past the 90 minutes to add tests)